-3. Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations (see the Council Operating Framework, Annex 5.1).
+3. Ensure any decisions about additional spend to the committee's agreed budget are in accordance with the Financial Regulations.

 4. Have consideration to the Risk Management Strategy, key performance indicators and any action relevant to the committee's remit.